 |Cons||One-to-one and group messaging is encrypted.
 End-to-end encryption is a secure method of communication that ensures that only the people communicating can access messages sent.
 It ensures that eavesdroppers, such as cyber-criminals and hackers, telecoms and internet providers or governments cannot read these communications; however this becomes a challenge for brands wanting to build an engaged communication strategy.

-Volumes – There is a limit of 300 numbers on group messages.
+Volumes – There is a limit of 256 members on group and broadcast messages.

 Reporting and impact assessment is extremely challenging because the platform has zero brand reporting tools.